thisisalamin/missing-media-restorer/README.md

 ---

+## Pro Features

+* **Smart Local Scan & Selective Upload**: Scan local directories for files that are missing on the server and upload only the matching files automatically.
+This prevents unnecessary uploads and saves bandwidth.

+---

 ## Future Enhancements

 * Resume incomplete restore sessions
 * Export CSV of missing vs restored files
 * Remote backup synchronization

 ---